MobileROS/MobileROS/details.md

 # ROS Messages and Custom Messages

-WirelessROS implements a comprehensive message ecosystem that supports domain-specific communication needs while maintaining compatibility with standard ROS messages.
+MobileROS implements a comprehensive message ecosystem that supports domain-specific communication needs while maintaining compatibility with standard ROS messages.
 This section explains how these messages are defined, exchanged, and processed within the system.

 ## Message Exchange Architecture

-The WirelessROS message exchange architecture is built upon the ROS publish-subscribe mechanism with several enhancements to support wireless-aware communication:
+The MobileROS message exchange architecture is built upon the ROS publish-subscribe mechanism with several enhancements to support wireless-aware communication:

 1. **Domain-Specific Message Types**: The system implements carefully designed message types that accurately reflect domain concepts and relationships.
 For instance, physical layer communication parameters are encapsulated in `ChannelState` messages, while communication constraints are represented through `Constraint` messages.